Severance Automation: Invest in Peace of Mind

 Spend Less Time

-When it’s time to cut costs and, in turn, employees, it’s important to efficiently calculate severance, generate severance packages, and manage offboarding tasks.
-This saves time itself, and it also saves money by reducing administrative time spent.
-Most Human Resource information systems (HRIS) have limited functionality when it comes to severance automation, meaning the bulk of the work still falls to your HR staff.
-Rather than watching HR flounder in a sea of spreadsheets and emails, automation can allow your staff to focus on the people part.
+Most Human Resource information systems (HRIS) have limited functionality when it comes to severance automation, meaning the bulk of the work still falls to your HR team.
+Rather than watching HR flounder in a sea of spreadsheets and emails, automation can allow your HR professionals to focus on the employee exit experience.

 Mitigate Legal Risk

-By using compliance assessment tools to emphasize consistency and objectivity, you can mitigate wrongful termination and discrimination claims, as well as other unintended consequences that can negatively impact your organization.
-After the layoff criteria have been established, it’s important to review the list of potentially impacted employees.
+By using compliance assessment tools to emphasize consistency and objectivity, employers can mitigate wrongful termination and discrimination claims, as well as other unintended consequences that can negatively impact your organization.
+After layoff criteria have been established, it’s important to review the list of potentially impacted employees.
 This data can be analyzed to determine if a protected class is disproportionately affected.

 Create Brand Ambassadors

-By automating as much of the process as possible, HR will have more time to focus on the “people part” – an aspect that can create a favorable last impression.
+By automating as much of the process as possible, HR will have more time to focus on the “people part”—an aspect that can create a favorable last impression.

 Achieve Consistency and Flexibility